t-ega/Terader-Movie-Hub-Telegram-Bot/README.md

 # Usage
 1. Start a chat with the bot
-2. Send the command /movie followed by the name of the movie you want to search for
+2. Send the name of the movie you want to search for
 3. The bot will display a list of matching movies with their details
-4. Select the movie you want to download by sending the corresponding number
+4. Select the movie you want to download/view by clicking on the movie number prefixed by '/m_' or '/s_' e.g /m_18203
 5. Follow the prompts on the screen to download the movie
 # Deployment
 This bot can be deployed on a hosting service that supports Python, such as Heroku or DigitalOcean.